 We are doing US History with the American Girl series this year and we are SO excited!
 This will also be part science as well.
-We will be learning about the first 8 Historical American Girls (one per month) using the guides from Fieldsofdaisies.com.
+We will be learning about the first 8 Historical American Girls (one per month) using the my study guides you can find HERE.
 For each girl we will be reading about the time period they lived in with these “Welcome To” books as well as reading their story books, hand crafts, recipes, field trips, and more.
-We will focus on 2 major historical events or people during each time period, as well as 2 science subjects such as an animal or new invention.
 My younger ones might join in with some of the activities, but this is mostly for my 2nd grader (I don’t use a history curriculum for Kindergarten.)

 -Social Studies: Me On the Map Study Guide

 This study guide is an introduction to social studies, geography, and maps while teaching your kids all about their place in this world.
 We will learn all about our home, street, city, state, country, continent, and planet, as well as a fun all about me project at the end of the guide.
 Each unit offers fun hands on activities, discussion questions, picture book lists, recipes, crafts, field trip ideas, and more!
 It is open and go, super simple, and something we can add in every other week.